The D'Aguilar Marathon - Two 'Ups'

 Start at the Jerry Springer, Dayboro, both the half marathon and marathon head up toward Range Rd.

-From here, participants turn right downhill before turning right up Byron Creek Rd
+From here, participants turn right downhill before turning left up Byron Creek Rd

-Byron Creek Rd heads downhill and west before reaching Jacky Creek Rd.
+Byron Creek Rd heads downhill and west before reaching Jacky Creek Rd and turning left.

 Other than the start, this is the first big climb of the course and you'll be glad to get to CP1 at just under 6 km